topher23/AdvancedDataStructuresProjects_CS3114/README.md

-# Advanced_Data_Structures_Projects
+# Advanced Data Structure (CS3114)

-Since I am not allowed to publicly display my projects for this class, below I have posted password proctected links as well as what major data structures were used for each project.
+Since I am not allowed to publicly display my projects for this class, you (recruiter/interviewer) have two means of obtaining my code to look over it at your lesiure.

-In order to obtain the password you can do one of two things:
-*Email me at topher23@vt.edu
+1. Email me at topher23@vt.edu and I will give you the link
-*If you have a copy of my resume after 11/02/15 the password should be at the top of the resume.
+2. If you have a copy of my resume after 11/02/15 the shortened unshared link should be at the top.

+Data Structures Used:
-Project 1 - Min Heap, Dependancy Table of Nested Lists, Arrays

-Project 2 - Quad Tree, Linked List
+Project 1 - Min Heap, Dependancy Table of Nested Lists, Arrays Project 2 - Quad Tree, Linked List

-Project 3 - Simple Memory Manager using First Fit approach, Linked List, Arrays

-Project 4 - TBD
+Project 3 - Simple Memory Manager using First Fit approach, Binary File Manipulation, Self-Made Linked List, Arrays Project 4 - TBD